 This green mealie risotto made with brown rice is particularly nutritious with all of the vitamins and fibre found in whole grains.

 Americans turned enthusiastically to eating far less eggs, whole milk and butter; they cut the fat off their meat.
-The unintended and unanticipated consequence that this change had was that they became constantly famished; they felt as they were starving.
+The unintended and unanticipated consequence that this change had was that they became constantly famished; they felt as though they were starving.

 Fat in the diet yields satiety.

 So constantly hungry Americans turned instead to tasteless, highly-refined grains; to which large amounts of sugar and high fructose corn syrup were added for flavour.
 Hydrogenated fats too were extensively used.
-The prevalence of the neurodegenerative diseases, which was relatively flat prior to 1980, spiked sharply, increasing 5x in the next 30 years.
+The prevalence of the neurodegenerative diseases which was relatively flat prior to 1980, spiked sharply, increasing 5x in the next 30 years.

 Obesity and ten years later the prevalence of diabetes also soared.

-Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself and Mother Earth for future generations; and your family too, of course.
+Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself and Mother Earth for future generations; and the family too, of course.
 We promise not to spam you with daily emails promoting various products.
 You may get an occasional nudge to buy one of my books.

 Here are the back issues.